With the Australia fires, is it safe to travel there now?

 Air quality is also a concern, so travelers heading to destinations with poor conditions may want to consider wearing P2 rated masks, which can filter out the hazardous microscopic PM2.5 particles produced by bushfire smoke.

 Global website Aqicn.org offers real-time updates on air quality.
 The air quality in Sydney is currently listed as "Moderate," though forecast to hit hazardous levels later this week.
 Air quality in Melbourne is currently graded "Unhealthy."
-Australia's Capital Territory is now under a state of alert, with AQI listing Canberra's air quality as "Hazardous."
+The Australian Capital Territory is now under a state of alert, with AQI listing Canberra's air quality as "Hazardous."
 The country's flag carrier, Qantas, canceled all flights to and from Canberra on Sunday due to hazardous weather conditions.

 South Australia, popular for its vineyards, is also facing several heavy fires but air quality in its capital, Adelaide, is currently rated as "good."